 I have broadly divided the courses into the following sections:

 Probably the most obvious choice for anybody who wishes to make a career in financial services is to do an MBA in finance.

-The advantage that an MBA has over any other format is that it allows you a good all round exposure to various aspects of finance, whether it’s accounting, cost accounting, financial modeling, statistics and so on.
+The advantage that an MBA has over any other format is that it allows you good all-round exposure to various aspects of finance, whether it’s accounting, cost accounting, financial management, financial modeling, statistics and so on.

-Additionally if you choose your minors well, you can have exposure to fields like marketing, behavioral science, human resources, etc. Thus giving you the best possible chance for growth in the financial services industry.
+Additionally, if you choose your minors well, you can have exposure to fields like marketing, behavioural science, human resources, etc. Thus giving you the best possible chance for growth in the financial services industry.

 If you wish to be on the global stage, then do remember that MBAs from Harvard, Stanford, and INSEAD have to do their bit of hunting as well.
 Even the hallowed IIMs do not officially guarantee you a placement.

-The Statutory courses are the ones that have been created by acts of parliament and hence create binding obligations under certain circumstances.
-Under statutory courses, we can include the following
+The Statutory courses in India are the ones that have been created by acts of parliament and hence create binding obligations under certain circumstances.
+Under statutory courses, we can include the following:

 2. Chartered Accountant